 ATTACHMENT III-B

-SPECIAL PROVISIONS (PRIVACY AND SECURITY CONTROLS)
+OSI SPECIAL PROVISIONS (PRIVACY AND SECURITY CONTROLS)

 Special Provisions shall include any special directions or project specific requirements that are not otherwise stated explicitly in the Agreement.
 Privacy and Security Control provisions address the Contractor requirements based upon access and usage of the OSI information and equipment.